The Benefits of Breastfeeding

 - Your baby does not make the normal numbers of diapers (about 6 wet and 4 stools) each day after their first 4–5 days.

 Don’t forget to take care of yourself at this time, too.
-Be sure to drink plenty of liquids and keep a healthy diet.
+Be sure to drink plenty of liquids and maintain a healthy diet.
 You should also take prenatal vitamins while nursing.

 This online class is filled with essential information to help prepare you for breastfeeding from the comfort of your own home.

-Overlake’s Mom & Baby Care Center includes a boutique with nursing supplies, personalized nursing bra fittings, and appointments with certified lactation consultants, who are just a phone call away.
+Overlake’s Parent & Baby Care Center includes a boutique with nursing supplies and appointments with certified lactation consultants, who are just a phone call away.